Descriptive complexity for neural networks via Boolean networks

 \subsection{Acknowledgments}

+The list of authors on the first page is given based on the alphabetical order.
 Antti Kuusisto was supported by the Academy of Finland project Theory of computational logics, grant numbers 352419, 352420, 353027, 324435, 328987.
 Damian Heiman was supported by the same project, grant number 353027.
 Antti Kuusisto was also supported by the Academy of Finland consortium project Explaining AI via Logic (XAILOG), grant number 345612.
+Damian Heiman was also supported by the Magnus Ehrnrooth Foundation.
 Veeti Ahvonen was supported by the Vilho, Yrjö and Kalle Väisälä Foundation of the Finnish Academy of Science and Letters.